 I am proud to be the founding - and currently only - member of THE most exclusive magic society in the world.
-Now, I know that when you think of magic, a different shape springs to mind.
-Well, let me explain; The Magic Octagon is very similar to The Magic Circle - it's just a bit rougher round the edges.
+When you think of magic, a round shape springs to mind.
+Well, my Magic Octagon is very similar to The Magic Circle - it's just a bit rougher round the edges.

 When I was very young, I loved the idea of magic.
 I don't know how old I was, but I can remember being given a magic set one Christmas.
 It included a black plastic "magician's hat", and someone - I can't remember if it was my mum or my nan - made for me a black cloak (which I would later wear and pretend to be Zorro).